aws-samples/cfn101-workshop/workshop/content/intermediate/operations/understanding-changesets/_index.md

 In this lab, you’ll learn:

 * to create change sets
-* to read change sets to understand what your stack will look like after the update
+* how to read change sets to understand what your stack will look like after the update
 * CloudFormation decides which resources need replacement, and how static and dynamic evaluations work

 ### Start Lab